What we know about the 30 unindicted co-conspirators in Trump’s Georgia case

 Chesebro allegedly asked them “to help coordinate with the other 5 contested States, to help With logistics of the electors in other States hopefully joining in casting their votes on Monday.”

 It matches an email the House Jan.
 6 committee published, sent by Chesebro to Shafer and the Georgia GOP treasurer’s email address.
-Brannon was serving as the treasurer at the time.
+Brannan was serving as the treasurer at the time.

 Brannan’s attorney did not return a request for comment.